GenevieveAN/GenevieveAN/README.md

 I help mission-driven teams turn raw data into decisions that drive action.

+My career journey has spanned:

+- Scientific research on infectious pathogens
+- Business consulting for health tech startups
+- Talent operations with a focus on workforce planning and international expansion
+- Marketing analytics in higher education and beyond

 With experience across **Africa, Europe, and the U.S.**, I've built my career at the intersection of analytics, marketing, and workforce strategy.
 Whether it's optimizing university campaigns, advising a health tech startup, or using Boolean logic to guide international hiring, I bring clarity, speed, and insight to every challenge.